Alliance-Software/vitasite-docs/docs/page.md

 ## Preview

-If your website is built with a <a href="https://en.wikipedia.org/wiki/Responsive_web_design" target="_blank">responsive design</a> (i.e. the site _responds_ to different device widths) the preview tools allow the admin to view their webpage within certain pre-defined responsive break points.
+If your website is built with a <a href="https://en.wikipedia.org/wiki/Responsive_web_design" target="_blank">responsive design</a> (i.e. the site _responds_ to different device widths) the preview tools shown in **Figure 5** allows the admin to view their webpage within certain pre-defined responsive break points.
 The tool works whether or not the page is live and is only accessible to admins.

 ![Figure 5](img/pages_figure_5.png)

-_Figure 5_
+*Figure 5*

 Once you have chosen **Preview** from the page admin page, you're presented with a view of your page scaled to the current browser window.
 Choosing a size along the top bar will size the page down to that specific window width, so you may make sure your page works and your page content does not overflow.
 For instance 480 pixels (480px) is a common mobile size.
 Clicking it will resize your page to simulate devices whose screens are 480px wide.
 Choosing Reset will restore your page to the browser's full width.